Professor Miles Witham – Clinical Reader in Ageing and Health

 Professor Witham is Professor of Trials for Older People at Newcastle University, and also works as a consultant geriatrician in Newcastle.
 His major research interests are in clinical trials in older people, testing treatments to improve muscle function and prevent vascular disease in older people.

-Dr Witham is the Lead investigator for the LACE trial and local principal investigator in Tayside.
+Professor Witham is the Lead investigator for the LACE trial.

 Professor Struthers graduated with a medical degree in 1977 from Glasgow University and has been doing clinical research since 1980.
 He has explored often the use of old medicines to treat different diseases from their traditional use.
 As an example relevant to the LACE study, he was well aware 20 years ago that ACE inhibitors drugs helped the muscles of heart failure patients and he suggested that it might also do the same in elderly patients with sarcopenia, this led to very promising results from the Dundee team.
 He has received over 35 research grants from the British Heart foundation, supervised over 40 MD/PhDs and published over 400 research papers